ucsf-ckm/open-access-and-orthopedic-research/README.md

 ## How to use this script

 1. Install Node.js 18.x or newer.
-2. Get an API Key from Clarivate for the Web of Science extended API.
+2. Get an API Key from Clarivate for the [Web of Science™ API Expanded API](https://developer.clarivate.com/apis/wos).
 3. Put your API key in `secret.json`.
 (Leave the surrounding quotation marks but replace the contents of the quotation marks with your API key.)
 4. Run the program and redirect STDOUT to a .tsv file:<br>